nyonson/raiju/README.md

 ## candidates

-Lists nodes by distance descending.
+Find the best nodes to open a channel. `candidates` lists nodes by distance descending.

 Theoretically these are desirable nodes to open channels to because they are well connected, but far (a.k.a. fees) away from the current node.
 The `Distant Neighbors` metric is the number of channels that node has with distant nodes from the root node.